-If the page(s) are well-visited and/or ranking well on Google and other search engines and directories, you may choose not to do anything with those pages.
-Although you’ll still want to make sure the information on the page is both relevant and up to date.
+Suppose the page(s) are well-visited and/or ranking well on Google and other search engines and directories.
+In that case, you may choose not to do anything with those pages.
+Although you’ll still want to make sure the information on the page is relevant and current.

 2. Update the page

-Even with pages that have less than 400 words, you will want to make sure the information on the page is current.
-If the content of the page is relevant but not up to date, update the page to make sure that it is relevant to your current offerings.
+Even with pages with less than 400 words, you must ensure the page’s information is current.
+If the page’s content is relevant but not up to date, update it to ensure it is pertinent to your current offerings.

 If the content is relevant but not detailed enough, add more information about the topic on the page.
-Make sure that the web page plays a relevant role in converting visitors on your website.
+Ensure that the web page is pertinent in converting visitors to your website.

 Another advantage to updating the content is that it’s less work than creating new content.
 And the old pages usually contain some backlinks that you want to keep.
-When updating a page, you can also add videos, infographics and other content that makes the page more linkworthy.
+When editing a page, you can add videos, infographics, and other content that makes the page more link-worthy.

 3. Redirect the page

-If you have another page on your website that contains a better version of the same content, you can redirect the thin content page to the rich-content page.
+If you have another page on your website with a better version of the same content, you can redirect the thin content page to the rich-content page.
 This will also help resolve any duplicate content issues.